Heidi Hunt, Auditor

 Documents recorded by the auditor include, but are not limited to, deeds, real estate contracts, liens and other written instruments which are required by law to be filed in the county.
 The records become public upon filing and are indexed accordingly.
 The exact time of filing is recorded with a time stamp so that if several instruments are filed on the same day, it is easy to determine priority of a document when referring back to it.
 Many requests are handled by the auditor for copies of various instruments.
 These requests are handled expeditiously with the use of photo equipment.
 A small fee is charged for search of records and copies of documents and, when certified by the auditor, these documents are admissible in courts of law.

 Car owners should be aware of the auditor's capacity as an agent of the Washington State Department of Licensing.
 This responsibility not only encompasses sale of motor vehicle licenses and collection of license fees and excise tax, but also the transfer of vehicles from one owner to another, title changes to add or delete a legal owner other than the registered owner, collection of load fees on trucks and other transactions involving motor vehicles.
 The auditor is also an agent for the Department of Revenue and collects sales taxes on transfers of such vehicles made between individuals.
-In addition, the auditor is responsible for water craft titling and registration and issues marriage licenses, and various miscellaneous business licenses.
+In addition, the auditor is responsible for water craft titling and registration and issues marriage licenses.

 The auditor is the ex-officio supervisor of all primary, general and special elections for all state, county, city/town or school, hospital, fire, cemetery, water, sewer, port, park and recreation, and public utility districts.
 In correlation with election duties, the auditor is in charge of: